tsai8890/All2Dots/README.md

 ### Key Features
 * Text to dots
-    * Convert any text to vertically-aligned dot-based text.
+    * Convert input text to vertically-aligned dot-based text.
 * Image to dots
-    * Convert any image to dot-based text.
+    * Convert input image to dot-based text.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>